EngFlow/codelabs/README.md

 ```

 ### Note
-`./next_exercise.sh` is destructive.
+`./next_exercise.sh` **is destructive**:
+- it removes any untracked files you created (via `git clean`)
+- it reverts any changes to tracked files (via `git reset --hard`)
+- ...before checking out the branch for the next exercise.

 If you would like to save any work, clone locally and commit before running any scripts.